Science Council advice to the FSA

 Working Group 2 on risk and uncertainty

-The Council established a Working Group to address the question 'What does the Council advise to be best practice in establishing and communicating risk and uncertainty?',in a phased approach.
+The Council established a Working Group to address the question 'What does the Council advise to be the best practice in establishing and communicating risk and uncertainty?', in a phased approach.
 The first phase (December 2017) considered the current FSA (and other relevant) approaches to establishing risk and uncertainty, and produced advice in the form of draft principles for best practice and what the FSA should do where any gaps exist or opportunities to improve arise.
 The second phase (June 2018) built on this and considered current and best practice in communicating risk and uncertainty and any opportunities for the FSA to improve.
 It was useful for phase one to consider the key findings that need to be communicated about, to ensure these were covered in the approach to establishing risk and uncertainty.

 Working Group 3 on food system risks and horizon scanning